stephenjsweeney/waterCloset/README.md

- # WC
+ # Water Closet
-**WC** is platform game where the objective is to escape down a toilet at the end of each stage.
+**Water Closet** is platform game where the objective is to escape down a toilet at the end of each stage.

 This game is still in development.
 Screenshots can be found in the /dev/screenshots folder.

 ## Compiling
 This game requires SDL 2.0 (along with SDL Mixer, SDL Image, and SDL TTF).
-Compile by running make and then ./wc to run the game.
+Compile by running make and then ./waterCloset to run the game.

 ## Controls
 * [A] - Move left